sanger/traction-ui/DPL-282-todo.md

 - refactor actions/ vuex
 - run includeResource fails (reuse resources)/ pools resource with filter
+- instrument/pool id conversion (use included?)

 ## Components

+- `updateRun`
-- check what will be used when scanning in tube to flowcell (barcode? kit_barcode?)
+- Update with what will be used when scanning in Pool to Flowcell (tube barcode?) [hc6 emailed]
-- Use ont_pool_id in flowcell data when creating a run (call set pools on OntRun init?)
 - Runs View: pagination and order (sort by default desc)
-- ONTFlowcell: Add tests

 ## Tests

 - Test: ONTRunInstrumentFlowcells.spec.js has no tests yet
 - Test: `src/store/traction/ont/actions.js`
 - Test: `tests/unit/views/ont/ONTRun.spec.js` update with response
+- Test: ONTFlowcell

 ## Not MVP?